mweagle/Sparta/content/docs/faq.md

 This set of privileges should be sufficient to deploy a Sparta application similar to [SpartaHelloWorld](https://github.com/mweagle/SpartaHelloWorld).
 Additional privileges may be required to enable different datasources.

+You can view the exact set of AWS API calls by enabling `--level debug` log verbosity.
+This log level includes all AWS API calls starting with release [0.20.0](https://github.com/mweagle/Sparta/blob/master/CHANGES.md#v0200).

 ### What flags are defined during AWS AMI compilation?